-Northern Westchester Hospital provides comprehensive cardiovascular services aimed at preventing, diagnosing and treating cardiovascular diseases.
+At Northern Westchester Hospital we provide advanced comprehensive cardiovascular services to prevent, diagnose and treat cardiovascular diseases.

 NWH services target the full range of conditions related to the heart and vascular system, including congestive heart failure, hypertension (high blood pressure), atherosclerosis (narrowing or hardening of the arteries), peripheral vascular disease and more.